KittyGiraudel/site/_posts/2014-02-24-star-rating-system-with-sass.md

 Once we get off the inner loop, we can use the generated selector to dump the rules.
 For instance, if `$i = 2`, `$selector` equals `[data-rate^='2'] .star-1, [data-rate^='2'] .star-2`.
 It succeeds in targeting stars 1 and 2 in ratings going from 1 to 2.5.

 Last but not least, we need to deal with half-ratings.
-For this, we only have to dump a selector targeting specifically half ratings like to have a result like this: `[data-rate='2.5'] .star-3`.
+For this, we only have to dump a selector specifically targeting half ratings to have a result like this: `[data-rate='2.5'] .star-3`.
 Not that hard, is it?

-So in the end, we end up with this CSS output:

 ### Dealing with 5-stars ratings

-You may have noticed from the last code snippet the outer loop is not dealing with 5-stars rating because it goes from `1 **to** 5` (5 excluded) and not `1 **through** 5` (5 included).
+You may have noticed from the last code snippet the outer loop is not dealing with 5-stars rating because it goes from `1 to 5` (5 excluded) and not `1 through 5` (5 included).
 This is meant to be in order to optimize the CSS output for 5-stars rating.

 There are 2 things that are different in this case:

 1. There is no half-rating since 5.5 doesn't exist
-2. There is no need to be specific since it's the maximum rating: if it's 5, then we should color all the stars anyway
+2. There is no need to be specific since it's the maximum rating: we should color all the stars anyway

-Then dealing with this case is as easy as using:
+Then dealing with this case is as easy as writing:

 <pre class="language-scss"><code>$color: stars-color(5);
 [data-rate='5'] i {